RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+Did my jog in place shower routine thing again.
+And it was much easier today.
+But still a struggle.
+This morning when I woke up my legs were soar as hell, but going downstairs to check my weight stretched it out enough.
+Note I weighed in at 247 again, but I'm assuming that's because I built a lot of muscle overnight so I gotta keep pushing.
+Hopefully things will balance out soon.
+I want to hit below 245 as 245 has been the low of my weight fluxuations so I need to get below that to really know that I'm working towards a better weight.
+My body does feel like it has a LOT less looseness now.
+Even my fat is kind of tuned up a bit.
+My calves are running out of fat which is awesome, but my thighs still have some way to go.

 ## #1

 Got 8 hours of sleep.
 Wasn't able to fall asleep easily, but I attempted to lay